casperUoS/DiscogScraperDesktop/README.md

 # discogs-scraper Desktop

-This is an Desktop version of the discog_scraper package, designed for usability in mind.
+This is a Desktop version of the discog_scraper package, designed for usability in mind.

 The purpose of this software is to be able to get data from a list of Discog release links and then create a csv document containing information from those links.

 To download the Mac version of the app, click <a id="raw-url" href="https://raw.githubusercontent.com/casperUoS/DiscogScraperDesktop/master/discogScraperDesktop.zip">here</a>.

-Windows version shuld be out by the 12/08.
+Windows version should be out by the 12/08.

 ## User guide